-SFMOMA is committed to exhibiting film as an essential medium of modern and contemporary art.
+SFMOMA considers film an essential medium of modern and contemporary art.
 We strive to bring a new dimension to cinema as a multifaceted social and educational experience as well as shed new light on historical masterpieces and contemporary filmmakers.
-With our state-of-the-art Phyllis Wattis Theater, the museum is a key venue for film in the Bay Area.
+With our state-of-the-art Phyllis Wattis Theater, the museum is also a key collaborator and destination venue for film festivals in the Bay Area.

-SFMOMA has always been a pioneer in the presentation of film.
+SFMOMA has been a pioneer in the presentation of film.
 Our first cinema program, Development of the Motion Picture, launched in 1937, shortly after the museum opened.
 Throughout our history, we’ve explored film in relation to populism and experimentation and have shown everything from Walt Disney to F.W.
 Murnau.
-We’re proud to complement the wide-ranging film culture of the Bay Area.
-There is nothing like seeing moving images in the dark.
+Our diverse program in the theater and online complements the wide-ranging film culture of the Bay Area.

 Header image: View of theater audience during Bruce Conner’s BREAKAWAY (1966) for the event Group Spirit with Toni Basil and Michael McClure (October 26, 2016) in conjunction with Bruce Conner: It’s All True.

 July 18–August 31, 2019